COVID-19 Business Resources

 - Important Federal, State & Other Resources

-Removal of Local Restrictions
+Update on Local Restrictions

 Effective June 15, 2021, Contra Costa County has removed local restrictions on business activities.
 In concordance with Beyond the Blueprint, the statewide framework for reopening the economy, color-coded tier systems no longer exist and businesses may return to usual operations, with the exception of mega events.

 Contra Costa County has created a summary of Beyond the Blueprint, which includes Masking Requirements and Guidance, Vaccination Verification Guidance for Businesses, Venues or Hosts, and General Restrictions for Indoor & Outdoor Settings.
-This page is a must-read for businesses.

 For general information on the pandemic and how the City of Concord is responding, please visit the City of Concord COVID-19 Updates page.